Haivision/srt/docs/statistics.md

 The value is used to apply TSBPD delay for reading the received data on the socket.
 Receiver side.

 If `SRTO_TSBPDMODE` is off (default for **file mode**), 0 is returned.

+#### pktReorderTolerance

+Instant value of the packet reorder tolerance.
+Receiver side.
+Refer to [pktReorderDistance](#pktReorderDistance).

+`SRTO_LOSSMAXTTL` sets the maximum reorder tolerance value.
+The value defines the maximum time-to-live for the original packet, that was received after with a gap in the sequence of incoming packets.
+Those missing packets are expected to come out of order, therefore no loss is reported.
+The actual TTL value (**pktReorderTolerance**) specifies the number of packets to receive further, before considering the preceding packets lost, and sending the loss report.

+The internal algorithm checks the order of incoming packets and adjusts the tolerance based on the reorder distance (**pktReorderTolerance**), but not to a value higher than the maximum (`SRTO_LOSSMAXTTL`).

+SRT starts from tolerance value set in `SRTO_LOSSMAXTTL` (initial tolerance is set to 0 in SRT v1.4.0 and prior versions).
+Once the receiver receives the first reordered packet, it increases the tolerance to the distance in the sequence discontinuity of the two packets. \
+After 10 consecutive original (not retransmitted) packets come in order, the reorder distance is decreased by 1 for every such packet.

+For example, assume packets with the following sequence numbers are being received: \
+1, 2, 4, 3, 5, 7, 6, 10, 8, 9
+SRT starts from 0 tolerance.
+Receiving packet with sequence number 4 has a discontinuity equal to one packet.
+The loss is reported to the sender.
+With the next packet (sequence number 3) a reordering is detected.
+Reorder tolerance is increased to 1. \
+The next sequence discontinuity is detected when the packet with sequence number 7 is received.
+The current tolerance value is 1, which is equal to the gap (between 5 and 7).
+No loss is reported. \
+Next packet with sequence number 10 has a higher sequence discontinuity equal to 2.
+Missing packets with sequence numbers 8 and 9 will be reported lost with the next received packet (reorder distance is still at 1).
+The next received packet has sequence number 8.
+Reorder tolerance value is increased to 2.
+The packet with sequence number 9 is reported lost.

+#### pktRcvAvgBelatedTime

+Accumulated difference between the current time and the time-to-play of a packet that is received late.

 ## SRT Group Statistics